-December is the month of Advent, and Advent is about not just the First Advent at Christmas, but the Second Advent on the Last Day.
-Accordingly, it confronts us with the reality of Final Judgment.
+December is the month of Advent and Advent is about not just the First Advent at Christmas but the Second Advent on the Last Day.
+Accordingly, it confronts us with the reality of Judgment.

 Lots of folks wonder how to get ready for the Last Judgment.
-Everything in your life and mine, as well as in all the rest of the universe, is moving inexorably toward That Day.
+Everything in your life and mine, as well as in all the rest of the Universe, is moving inexorably toward That Day.
 Yet when we look at the saints, we find some remarkably unconventional advice.
-St. Thérèse of Lisieux, for instance, when asked what she would do if she knew the world was about to end, said, “I would have confidence.”
+St. Therese of Lisieux, for instance, when asked what she would do if you knew the world was about to end, said, “I would have confidence.”

-“… in yourself!”
-Again and again, when our culture talks about “confidence,” what it invariably means is “self-confidence.”
-Our kids are, likewise, constantly taught to “believe in themselves” and “feel good about themselves.”
-For Thérèse, all this self-help prattle was nonsense.
+For Therese, all this self-help prattle was nonsense.
 For her, the only place for confidence was Jesus Christ.
 She knew herself as a sinner, so she simply threw herself into his arms like a child knowing that, while she could never get to heaven on her own steam, she could not fail to get there if he carried her.

 This sort of Christian trust is (to a person like Therese) simplicity itself.
 To people like you and me, maybe not so much.
 We can play games.
 We can, for instance, tell ourselves “So long as I am doing good things in Department X of my life, God will forgive all the bad stuff I’m doing in Department Y.”

 This is the trick that Jesus warns against when he tells us: